AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Launching over a particle loop
 ------------------------------

-SIMILAR PARTICLE LAUNCH EXAMPLE HERE???
-In the three examples above, we have shown how to offload to the GPU.
+In the examples above, we have shown how to offload to the GPU.
 In the CUDA C++ and Fortran cases, the kernel is launched with a C++ template global function in AMReX (hidden in the launch macro), whereas for the OpenACC example, it is done with pragma in Fortran.